-I am currently a PhD student at The University of St Andrews.
-Patrick Greenough is my primary supervisor.
-During the PhD I have also worked for 4 months with Joelle Proust at Institut Jean Nicod (CNRS, ENS/EHESS, Paris) in 2016-17.
-My training prior to the PhD has mainly focused on Philosophy of Mind, Logic, and Philosophy of Language.
+I am a PhD student at The University of St Andrews where I work with Dr. Patrick Greenough and am a member of Arché.
+I also worked with Prof. Joelle Proust at Institut Jean Nicod (CNRS, ENS/EHESS, Paris) in 2016-17.
+My PhD research has been funded by SASP, Arché (travel bursaries) and the Royal Institute of Philosophy.

-As an undergraduate I was particularly interested in how the self arises; indexicality and de se perspective.
-I worked on these topics respectively with Simon Prosser (during an URIP research internship funded by the University of St Andrews); and Derek Ball alongside Ephraim Glick (for my final year dissertation which evaluated David Lewis argument that attitudes de dicto are essentially de se).
-I was really surprised but happy when my undergraduate dissertation was awarded the Gray Prize for best undergraduate dissertation in Philosophy at St Andrews that year (2013).
+As an undergraduate I was particularly interested in the self and indexicality.
+I worked on these topics respectively with Dr. Simon Prosser (during an URIP research internship funded by the University of St Andrews); and Dr. Derek Ball & Dr. Ephraim Glick (for my final year dissertation evaluating David Lewis' argument that attitudes de dicto are essentially de se) which was awarded the Gray Prize for best undergraduate dissertation in Philosophy at St Andrews.

 Copyright © 2018 D. Marber - All Rights Reserved.